You are viewing this site in staging mode. Click in this bar to return to normal site.

 What support is there for behaviour, avoiding exclusions and increasing attendance?

 Broadwater has a clear Behaviour Policy and excellent procedures and practices to support pupils’ behaviour and nurture.
-Class teachers are strongly supported by the SLT and the Inclusion Manager in their management of inappropriate or unnecessary behaviour.
+Class teachers are strongly supported by the SLT and the SENCO/ Pastoral Leader in their management of inappropriate or unnecessary behaviour.
 There is a network of support through the pastoral care of pupils and the school has a tradition of working with parents and families to improve behaviour difficulties.

 Support could include: